 Vertigo is a condition of the inner ear and brain as they relate to neurological functions of the body.
-Some common symptoms of vertigo are:
+Living with vertigo familiarizes you with the following symptoms:

 Vertigo impacts approximately 5 to 10% of the population until one reaches age 40.
 Then it affects about 40% of people.

 Those who have this condition suffer not only physically but emotionally as they have their daily lives interrupted.
 Vertigo is frustrating for the one suffering from it, but also for the doctor trying to help a patient to cope.
 Each case of vertigo is as unique and the one dealing with it.
 Most medical doctors will focus on healing the individual symptoms listed above rather than the underlying cause.